WUhw467/News-Headline-Classification/README.md

 ## Dataset:
-Contain all the datasets we used
+Contain all the datasets we used.

 ## Model:
 Contain the zipped model